Pope Alexander VI: Birth and family

 Roderic de Borja was born c.
 1431, in the town of Xàtiva near Valencia, one of the component realms of the Crown of Aragon, in what is now Spain.
 He was named for his paternal grandfather, Rodrigo Gil de Borja y Fennolet.
-His parents were Jofré Llançol i Escrivà (died bef.
+His parents were Jofré Borja y Llançol i Escrivà (died bef.
 24 March 1437) and his Aragonese wife and distant cousin Isabel de Borja y Cavanilles (died 19 October 1468), daughter of Juan Domingo de Borja y Doncel.
 He had a younger brother, Pedro.
-His family name is written Llançol in Valencian and Lanzol in Castillian.
-Roderic adopted his mother's family name of Borja in 1455 following the elevation to the papacy of maternal uncle Alonso de Borja (Italianized to Alfonso Borgia) as Callixtus III.
-His cousin and Callixtus's nephew Luis de Milà y de Borja became a cardinal.
+His family name is written Borja y Llançol in Valencian and Lanzol in Castillian.
+In 1455 following his uncle's elevation to the papacy Alonso de Borja was Italianized to Alfonso Borgia as Callixtus III. in addition at this time that would change their spelling from Borja to Borgia.
+His cousin Callixtus's nephew Luis de Milà y de Borja became a cardinal.

 Gerard Noel writes that Rodrigo's father was Jofré de Borja y Escrivà, making Rodrigo a Borja from his mother and father's side.
 However, Cesare, Lucrezia, and Jofre were known to be of Llançol paternal lineage.
 G. J. Meyer suggests that Rodrigo would have likely been uncle (from a shared female family member) to the children, and attributes the confusion to attempts to connect Rodrigo as the father of Giovanni (Juan), Cesare, Lucrezia, and Gioffre (Jofré in Valencian), who were surnamed Llançol i Borja.